Canon EOS 6D Mark II

 The Canon EOS 6D Mark II is a 26.2-megapixel full-frame digital single-lens reflex camera announced by Canon on June 29, 2017.

 Impressions from the Canon press event were mixed, with many saying the camera is "a sizeable upgrade, but feels dated".
-Critics point out that the 6D does not support 4K video shooting and its 45 AF points are dense around the center, resulting in slower focus and recompose maneuvers when photographing moving subjects.
+Critics point out that the EOS 6D Mark II does not support 4K video shooting and its 45 AF points are dense around the center, resulting in slower focus and recompose maneuvers when photographing moving subjects.

+Canon discontinued production of the EOS 6D Mark II around mid-February 2024.

 Main features

 New features over the EOS 6D are: